poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 telecommunications system, even the program that we ended up exposing, Boundless Informant, counts with exact mathematical precision, exactly the data which he said he is incapable of providing.
-Or the NSA and the GHCQ, which have repeatedly said, that the purpose of these programs is to protect people from terrorism, and to safeguard national security, and that they never, unlike those evil thieves, engage in spying for economic reasons.
+Or the NSA and the GCHQ, which have repeatedly said, that the purpose of these programs is to protect people from terrorism, and to safeguard national security, and that they never, unlike those evil thieves, engage in spying for economic reasons.